Quick Contact

 The search for literature forms an important part of clinical evaluation as it is used during various stages of clinical evaluation as explained in MEDDEV 2.7/1 Rev. 4.

-The clinical data obtained from the scientific literature together with the data held by the manufacturer provides the clinical evidence needed to prove the safety and performance of the device as well as to inform current knowledge and/or state of the art (SOA) sections.
+The clinical data obtained from the scientific literature search protocol together with the data held by the manufacturer provides the clinical evidence needed to prove the safety and performance of the device as well as to inform current knowledge and/or state of the art (SOA) sections.

 In some cases when the data from the manufacturer is insufficient, clinical data from scientific literature of equivalent/similar devices will represent a major part of clinical evidence.

-Systematic Literature Search & Reporting Process
+Literature Search Review and Reporting Process

-1. Preparation of Literature Search(LS) and Review Plan
+1. Preparation of Literature Search Review Plan

 2. Identification of Literature Search Databases